more about me

 I was born and raised in a small Amish town called Nappanee, Indiana where the farmers are many and the stoplights are few.
 And no, I am not Amish.

 I was heavily involved in the arts growing up and I loved organizing, designing and photographing everything.
 So, it’s no surprise that’s what I wanted to do when I grew up.
 I also volunteered in the community through my church and other nonprofits, and my family regularly opened our home to global workers and international friends.
 Pair that with my affinity for art, travel and exploring other cultures, and I was bound to be a globetrotter.
 I studied abroad for a semester in college, and then after graduating with a Bachelor of Science in Visual Communications, I moved to Italy with a nonprofit organization.
 While in Italy, I studied language and culture and took my camera with me everywhere as I explored the country and discovered its stories.

-After three years, I transferred to Málaga, Spain where my focus shifted from being a cultural learner to a full time graphic designer and photographer.
-My love for travel and photojournalism deepened during this time as I traveled in and out of North Africa and around Europe while having my work featured in my organization’s publications.
+After three years, I transferred to Málaga, Spain where my focus shifted from being a cultural learner to a full-time graphic designer and photographer.
+My love for travel and photojournalism deepened during this time as I traveled in and out of North Africa and around Europe while having my work featured in our organization’s publications.

 I loved what I was doing but as I took time to reflect on my skills and desires, I realized a shift from graphic design to photography, with a focus on storytelling (especially for a good cause) was what impassioned and excited me about each day.